-The DIR-810L features a cloud service that pushes information such as firmware upgrade notifications, user activity, and intrusion alerts to the mydlinkm app on Android and Apple mobile devices.
-To insure that your router is up-to-date with the latest features, mydlinkm will notify you when an update is available for your router.
+The DIR-810L features a Cloud Service that pushes information such as firmware upgrade notifications, user activity, and intrusion alerts to the mydlinkTM app on your mobile devices.
+To insure that your router is up-to-date with the latest features, mydlinkTM will notify you when an update is available for your router.
 You can also monitor a user's online activity with real-time website browsing history, maintaining a safe and secure environment, especially for children at home.

-On this page the user can configure the mydlinkTM settings for this router.
-This feature will allow us to use the mydlink cloud services that includes online access and management of this router through the mydlink portal website or portable device applications like iOS apps and Android applications.
+On this page the user can configure the mydlink settings for this router.
+This feature will allow us to use the mydlink Cloud Services that include online access and management of this router through the mydlink portal website or portable device applications like iOS apps and Android applications.

-In the mydlink section, we can view the registration status of the mydlink account service.
+On the mydlink screen, you can view the registration status of your mydlink account.
 The mydlink Service field will either display Registered or Non-Registered.
 In the Register mydlink Service section, we can register or modify a mydlink account.
 Click on the Register mydlink Service button to initiate this procedure.